lostjared/Acid.Cam.v2.OSX/README.md

 # Acid.Cam.v2.OSX

+I call the art that I create with Acid Cam an Acid Glitch, but you can call it whatever you want.
+It is just meant to be a tool to use with another program to help aid in the creation of art.

 View Facebook page for Information and  sample videos: http://facebook.com/AcidCam

 View this YouTube playlist for videos created with this software